m-queszel/crafting-interpreters/README.md

 # crafting-interpreters
-This is This is my implementation of Jlox from "Crafting Interpreters" by Robert Nystrom.
+This is my implementation of Jlox and Clox from "Crafting Interpreters" by Robert Nystrom.